Breakout Groups and “Social Capital”

 - To ensure inclusion and engagement, assign students specific roles such as recorder, reporter, idea generators, fact checker, quality control, meeting coordinator, etc.

-For groups in flex-hybrid classes, it’s also important to make sure that:
+For groups in hybrid or virtual classes, it’s also important to make sure that:

 - Everyone in the group can access the platform chosen for communication.